campbe13/docker-ecq2020/shakespeare-ec/RUNONHEROKU.md

 Note: EXPOSE does not work in heroku, PORT envir var is set so another work around,  `sed -i "s/Listen 80/Listen ${PORT:-80}/g" /etc/apache2/ports.conf`  Because of this we have a different Dockerfile so that we can do this ^ before launching apache

-todo repeat this with shakespeare-jm to iron out the quirks

 ## refs
 * https://devcenter.heroku.com/articles/heroku-cli-commands